 Here are some of the most popular universities for Real Estate Management in Malaysia.

-Fully accredited by the Royal Institution of Chartered Surveyors (RICS), the Chartered Association of Building Engineers (CABE) and the Board of Valuers, Appraisers and Estate Agents Malaysia (BoVAEA)
+Recognised by Royal Institution of Chartered Surveyors (RICS), Royal Institution of Surveyors Malaysia (RISM), & the Board of Valuers, Appraisers & Estate Agents Malaysia (BOVAEA)

 Bachelor of Real Estate Management (Hons)